Utrechtse Heuvelrug National Park: Flora and fauna

 The Utrechtse Heuvelrug is the second largest forest area in the Netherlands.
 In the forest some relics from the original post-glacial forests can be found, including oak and beech.
 In the park several mustelid species can be found, such as the European badger (Meles meles) and the European pine marten (Martes martes).
 There are more than 100 bird species living in the park, among which the black woodpecker, the raven and the bluethroat.
 In the marshy region near Amerongen castle the little bittern is a rare species, as well as rare plants like sundew and marsh gentian.
 In addition, several amphibian, reptile, bat, butterflies and dragonflies species are living in the region.

 Management

 Responsible for the management of the park are Staatsbosbeheer, the private provincial nature conservation organization Het Utrechts Landschap and the national private organization for nature management Natuurmonumenten, together with many private land owners.
 Management plans are made together with these owners, the authorities and stakeholders.

 One of the main aims of management is countering the ecological fragmentation, as a result of the many roads in the area.
 To do so, several ecoducts and other fauna passageways are constructed or planned to connect the nature reserves.
 In addition to removing fencing and creating green corridors, this should enable the migration of flora and fauna, including large animals such as deer.

 Recreation

-In the national park are many trails for walking, biking and horse riding, as well as restaurants, hotels and camp sites.
-Interesting places to visit are many castles, historic villages and cities, country houses, tobacco barns and sheepfolds.
+In the national park there are trails designated for walking, biking and horse riding, as well as restaurants, hotels and campsites.

+Places to visit nearby include castles, historic villages and cities, country houses, tobacco barns and sheepfolds.